joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

       6. Scroll down and click the "**Commit changes**" button at the bottom.

    3. #### Upload the article file:

       **_Note:_** Make sure your branch is on the one you created earlier.
-There should be a button that says "**Branch: Your-Permalink-Here**".
+There should be a button that says "Branch: **Your-Permalink-Here**".
 If it does not say that, click it and change it.

       1. Open the "**docs**" folder.
       2. Open the "**_articles**" folder.